ssmi9157/ChangeDetectionPANN/README.md

 # ChangeDetectionPANN

-This repository contains the offical code used in the Training-free AI for Earth Observation Change Detection using Physics Aware Neuromorphic Networks as publised in ...
+This repository contains the offical code used in the Training-free AI for Earth Observation Change Detection using Physics Aware Neuromorphic Networks as publised in [Nature Scientific Reports Paper](https://www.nature.com/articles/s41598-025-19057-9).

 ## Training-free AI for Earth Observation Change Detection using Physics Aware Neuromorphic Networks